 NSO Ref.
-Proposed National Strategic Outcome Impact Assessment 8 Green i Energy source by 203 r 40% of our electricity needs from renewable s by 2020 with a strategic aim of in excess of 50% and more by 2040 and beyond using wind, wave, biomass and hydro sources. facilita rce the existing transmission network in the west to ate planned growth and the transfer of renewable or generated to the major demand centres in the Provision of renewable infrastructure has potential to impact on European Sites as a result island north- explor then energy security and resilience to support an population of 8 million people through effective south electricity grid interconnection as welling other interconnection options in the longer term 0 such the 'Celtic Interconnector' with France. of collisions with avifauna, water pollution as a result of release of suspended solids, disturbance of fauna and loss of habitat.
-See Section 6.5 for discussion on energy infrastructure. would leration of carbon neutral electricity generation that be facilitated through harnessing carbon capture orage (CCS), using the Kinsale Head Gas Field. (provid Interco nal Interconnector (Subsea Ring around Ireland des connection to EU via the proposed Celtic connector) or other solutions offer the potential to ct Ireland to the EU electricity grid System. connec ut of the National Smart Grid Plan enabling new ctions, grid balancing, energy management and grid development.
+Proposed National Strategic Outcome Impact Assessment 8 Green Energy Deliver 40% of our electricity needs from renewable sources by 2020 with a strategic aim of in excess of 50% by 2030 and more by 2040 and beyond using wind, wave, solar, biomass and hydro sources.
+Reinforce the existing transmission network in the west to facilitate planned growth and the transfer of renewable energy generated to the major demand centres in the east.
+Provision of renewable infrastructure has potential to impact on European Sites as a result of collisions with avifauna, water pollution as a result of release of suspended solids, disturbance of fauna and loss of habitat.
+See Section 6.5 for discussion on energy infrastructure.
+Strengthen energy security and resilience to support an island population of 8 million people through effective north-south electricity grid interconnection as well exploring other interconnection options in the longer term to 2040 such the 'Celtic Interconnector' with France.
+Consideration of carbon neutral electricity generation that would be facilitated through harnessing carbon capture and storage (CCS), using the Kinsale Head Gas Field.
+National Interconnector (Subsea Ring around Ireland (provides connection to EU via the proposed Celtic Interconnector) or other solutions offer the potential to connect Ireland to the EU electricity grid System.
+Roll out of the National Smart Grid Plan enabling new connections, grid balancing, energy management and micro grid development.